What is Software Quality Assurance?

 5. Components of Standardization, Certification and SQA System Assessment

-The main objective of this class is the utilization of professional international knowledge which helps in the coordination between the different organization quality systems at a professional level.
+The main objective of this class is the utilization of professional international knowledge, which helps in the coordination between the different organization quality systems at a professional level.

 6. Organizing for SQA Human Components

 This base includes managers, testers and other SQA practitioners that are interested in SQA.
-The main objective is to support and initiate the SQA activities, detect the gaps/deviations in it and suggesting improvements for that.
+The main objective is to support and initiate the SQA activities, detect the gaps/deviations in them and suggesting improvements for that.

 Software Quality Assurance Standards

 Several organizations, national and international institutes are involved in the development of SQA standards.
 The below mentioned are the main organizations and institutes involved in it :

 SQA Standards are basically divided into Two Categories:

 1. Software Quality Assurance Standard, which are known as Quality Management Standards.

 They focus on the organization’s infrastructure, SQA system, requirements leaving the choice of tools and methods of testing to an organization.
 Their standard objective is “what” to achieve.
 It assures that organizations achieve an acceptable quality of software.